application traffic steering

 1. Enhanced Performance: By distributing traffic across multiple servers, Application Traffic Steering reduces the load on individual servers, resulting in improved response times and reduced latency.
 This ensures faster and more reliable application performance.

 2. Scalability: Application Traffic Steering enables horizontal scalability, allowing organizations to add or remove servers as per demand.
-This helps in effectively handling increasing application traffic without compromising performance.
+This helps effectively handle increasing application traffic without compromising performance.

 3. High Availability: By intelligently distributing traffic, Application Traffic Steering ensures high availability by rerouting requests away from servers experiencing issues or offline.
 This minimizes the impact of server failures and enhances overall uptime.